 Looking for more things to do in London in the rain?

-If you’re spending a rainy day in London alone, or just looking for something more chilled than arcades and axe-throwing, lets look at some more options for things to do in London in the rain.
+If you’re spending a rainy day in London alone, or just looking for something more chilled than arcades and axe-throwing, let’s look at some more options for things to do in London in the rain.

 Visit A Spa

 If you’re looking for some more relaxing things to do in London in the rain, why not visit a spa in London on a rainy day?
+Indulging in some self-care is one of the best things to do in London in the rain.

 If you’re staying in one of London’s hotels you may be lucky enough to have a spa and gym so you won’t be lost for things to do in London in the rain.